Qiskit/qiskit-addon-pna/README.md

 PNA is a technique for mitigating errors in observable expectation values by "absorbing" the inverses of the learned noise channels into the observable using Pauli propagation.
-Each Pauli noise generator in the noise model is classically propagated to the end of the circuit and through the observable, resulting in a new observable that when measured on a QPU, mitigates the learned gate noise.
+Each Pauli noise generator in the noise model is classically propagated to the end of the circuit and applied to the observable, resulting in a new observable that when measured on a QPU, mitigates the learned gate noise.

 ### Overview
 Executing entangling gates on modern QPUs results in a substantial amount of noise.
 Until fully fault tolerant devices are available, ideal entangling gates, $\mathcal{U}$, will not be available.
 They will instead be affected by some noise channel, $\Lambda$.

 ![Noisy experiment](docs/images/noisy_expt.png)